Ravenbrook/mps/procedure/review.rst

 bring it up to date with current terms and tools.

 This procedure may seem overwhelming at first, but it can be executed quickly [how quickly? kpa.qpm!
-RB 2023-01-21] once you have learned it.
+RB 2023-01-21] once you have learned it [and how long does that take?
+RB 2023-01-21].
+[Insert example times here for different kinds of work.
+RB 2023-01-21]

 Hundreds of reviews have been conducted using it in the past, and every single one was profitable in terms of preventing defects versus cost of review [citation needed.
 RB 2023-01-21].
+This is in part because *defects in garbage collectors are extremely expensive to fix*.

+The process is largely derived from "Software Inspection" [Gilb_93]_.
+It was developed over years by Gavin Matthews of the Harlequin Memory Management Group, who was eventually trained in the art.

+The process is an example of "Peer Review" (kpa.pr), a key process area of level 3 of the Capability Maturity Model [CMU/SEI-93-TR-025]_, but also contributes a great deal to:

+- Defect Prevention (kpa.dp, level 5)
+- Process Change Management (kpa.pcm, level 5)
+- Quantitive Process Management (kpa.qpm, level 4)

 [Notes for inclusion:
   - Review is not just (or even mostly) looking at diffs, though